 Being designed as an all-weather sneaker, the high-top construction of the Vans UltraRange Hi MTE comes in useful because of the extra support it provides.
 Utilizing different elements like suede, nylon, and leather, along with sock-like construction supplies a secure fit, whatever the activity may be.

-Offered exclusively for men, these sneakers are offered in sizes measuring from 6.5-13.
-Basing on the feedback of those who purchased, these sneakers fit true to size.
+This high-top sneaker is available in men’s and women’s sizing.
 The traditional lace-up closure that goes all the way up to the ankle allows its users to customize that tightness of the shoe.

 Although the outdoors was a great factor upon the conceptualization of this shoe, the style of the Vans UltraRange Hi MTE remains to be versatile and not only exclusive to outdoor-wear.
 The use of different materials on the upper sealed with a clean aesthetic exudes a laidback but mature feel.
-The high-top silhouette and MTE detailing that it comes with ensure that it can be taken on different seasons, activities, and occasions.
+It has a high-top silhouette and MTE detailing, ensuring that it can be taken on different seasons, activities, and occasions.

 It was the 16th of March 1966 when brothers Paul and Jim Van Doren and business partners Serge Delia and Gordon Lee launched their company and first Vans store named the Vans Doren Rubber Company.
 Initially, the brand only offered three styles of shoes ranging from $2.49 – $4.99.
 Aside from this, it also provided a unique customizable feature wherein customers can state their preferred details and avail of the shoe that afternoon.